-- consultation with importers, research institutes and other governmental and non-governmental organizations (e.g. environmental protection agencies, parks departments, nurseries, landscapers) to exchange information on plants as potential pests - publication of lists of plants as quarantine pests - labelling of plants in commerce (e.g. explaining the pest risk the plants may pose and under which conditions the pest risk may occur).
+- consultation with importers, research institutes and other governments and no governmental organizations (e.g. environmental protection agencies, parks department nurseries, landscapers) to exchange information on plants as potential pests. - publication of lists of plants as quarantine pests - labelling of plants in commerce (e.g. explaining the pestarsk the plants mappose and under which conditions the pest risk may occur).